ilBares/flutter_introduction/README.md

 - __GestureDetector__ detects gestures (_onTap()_, ...)
   > GestureDetector's child widget defines the area where the gesture is active.

 > data model -> refers to classes - such as Car or Student

+> as you build large-scale apps, you'll start to compose a staircase of widgets.
+Widgets composed
+> of other wodgets can get really long and messy.
+It's a good idea to break your widgets into
+> separate files for readability.

+> __Theme.of(context)__ returns the nearest Theme in the widget tree.
+If the widget has a defined
+> Theme, it return that.
+Otherwise, it returns the app's theme.

+> __setState()__ notifies the framework that the state of the object has changed, then rebuilds the
+> widget internally.